V-prajit/Enpassant/README.md

 ## Features

-- Interactive chessboard with move validation
+- Interactive chessboard with move validation and piece highlighting
+- Vertical evaluation bar showing live position assessment
 - Position analysis with AI explanations
+- Hybrid analysis system for instant responsiveness:
+  - Local Stockfish in the browser (depth 10) for immediate feedback
+  - Cloud-based Stockfish on Google Cloud Run for deeper analysis (up to depth 32)
+  - Results show source (browser/cloud) and depth
+- "Deep Think" mode using Gemini Pro 2.0 for comprehensive analysis
 - Move history tracking
-- Skill level adjustments for personalized feedback
-- Voice commands (coming soon)
+- Voice commands and speech recognition for hands-free operation
+- Chat interface for asking questions about the position

 ## Troubleshooting